Boutin Student Center, Residence Life Office

 Spruce Hall – Spruce Hall is the newest addition to the Becker residential community.
 Spruce Hall is an apartment style residence hall for 65 upperclassmen students.
 Spruce is located on Fruit Street near Cedar Hall and the Design Building.

 Willow Hall – Willow Hall has given upperclassmen apartment-style living on campus since 2006.
-The large brick building located across the street from the Boutin Student Center houses 96 students in 3-bedroom apartments.
+This year, each room in the apartment unit will be furnished with beds, dressers, and desks.
+The large brick building, located across the street from the Boutin Student Center, houses 96 students in 3-bedroom apartments.
 A front court yard opens up onto Cedar Street.

 Arnold C. Weller, Jr. Academic Center – Originally constructed as the Bancroft School in 1922, the Weller Academic Center has been the Worcester Campus’ main instructional facility since 1958.
 The Academic Center houses the Ruska Library, large lecture halls, multiple classrooms, the bookstore, the Glennon Conference Room, PC and Mac laboratories, and several offices.
 Visit the second floor gallery for an exhibit of drawings, paintings, packaging and advertising, all created by Becker students.
 On the ground floor, students enjoy playing pool and video games, grabbing a bite to eat or socializing with friends in the Hawk’s Nest.